mpaldridge/mpaldridge.github.io/docs/_posts/2022-11-27-union-closed.md

 Frankl's **union-closed conjecture** is Conjecture 1 with $\alpha = \frac12$.
 Note that this is the best possible: take, for example, $\mathcal F$ to be the powerset of $[n]$, or $\mathcal F = \lbrace\varnothing, \lbrace 1 \rbrace \rbrace$.

 Until a few days ago, the union-closed conjecture had been proved in a few special cases, but the best general value of $\alpha$ for Conjecture 1 was roughly $1/\log{\lvert\mathcal F\rvert}$.
 (See [this survey paper of Bruhn and Schaudt from 2015](https://doi.org/10.1007/s00373-014-1515-0) for more.)
-Then on 16 November, [Justin Gilmer posted a paper on the arXiv](https://arxiv.org/abs/2211.09055) that proves Conjecture 1 with a constant value of $\alpha$.
-Gilmer's paper gives $\alpha = 0.01$, but this wasn't optimised, and it looked like the argument ought to be able to be pushed to $\alpha = \psi = (3 - \sqrt{5})/2 \approx 0.38$.
+Then on 16 November, [Gilmer posted a paper on the arXiv](https://arxiv.org/abs/2211.09055) that proves Conjecture 1 with a constant value of $\alpha$.
+Gilmer gave $\alpha = 0.01$, but this wasn't optimised, and it looked like the argument ought to be able to be pushed to $\alpha = \psi = (3 - \sqrt{5})/2 \approx 0.38$.
 Sure enough, once the word had got around, on 21 November, [Alweiss, Huang and Sellke](https://arxiv.org/abs/2211.11731), [Chase and Lovett](https://arxiv.org/abs/2211.11689), and [Sawin](https://arxiv.org/abs/2211.11504) all posted improvments on Gilmer's method to reach $\alpha = \psi$.

-The purpose of this blogpost is to try to explain the argument.
+The purpose of this blogpost is to try to explain the argument to myself.
 This will require some -- but not very much! -- knowledge of information theory.
-I find [Chase and Lovett](https://arxiv.org/abs/2211.11689) the easiest paper to read, so this is based on that.
+I found [Chase and Lovett](https://arxiv.org/abs/2211.11689) the easiest paper to read, so this is based on that.

 ## The result